-- 9.1 The names of Governors, Directors and Members present at the meeting shall be recorded. - 9.2 The Minutes of the proceedings of a meeting shall be drawn up and submitted for agreement at the next ensuing meeting where they will be signed by the person presiding at it. - 9.3 No discussion shall take place upon the minutes except upon their accuracy or where the Chair considers discussion appropriate.
-Any amendment to the minutes shall be agreed and recorded at the next meeting. - 9.4 Minutes shall be made available to the public.
+- 9.1 The names of Governors, Directors and Members present at the meeting shall be recorded. - 9.2 The Minutes of the proceedings of a meeting shall be drawn up and maintained as a public record and submitted for final agreement at the next ensuing meeting where they will be signed by the person presiding at it. - 9.3 They may be circulated for information prior to the next year's meeting and interim agreement of accuracy acknowledged by the Council of Governors (CoG). - 9.4 Minutes shall be made available to the public in draft (interim CoG accuracy approved) format and then once finally approved at the next AMM. - 9.5 No discussion shall take place upon the minutes except upon their accuracy or where the Chair considers discussion appropriate.
+Any amendment to the minutes shall be agreed and recorded.